 The Coffeeberry fruit, which is harvested subripe from the C. arabica plant, has been traditionally ignored, as mentioned above, but a method to translate its claimed prodigious properties has been developed and given the proprietary name Coffeeberry®.
 Analogous to the patented trade name for the antioxidant Pycnogenol® (see Chapter 49, Pycnogenol), derived from French maritime pine bark, Coffeeberry is a proprietary blend of antioxidants harvested from a natural botanical source.

-C. arabica actually comes from Ethiopia and is thought to have been introduced into Arabia before or early in the 1400s, into Java before 1700, and into ...
+C. arabica actually comes from Ethiopia and is thought to have been introduced into Arabia before or early in the 1400s, into Java before ...